-Klahoose Wilderness Adventures prioritizes local and Indigenous partnerships, products, and employment.
+Klahoose Wilderness Resort prioritizes local and Indigenous partnerships, products, and employment.
 With more than 20 local suppliers and an all-Indigenous staff, this contribution to the local economy supports regional coastal communities, artists, and Indigenous Peoples.
 Their investment in the local community also includes creating mentorship opportunities for Indigenous youth for careers in tourism, including the Heart Ambassador Program.
-In addition, Klahoose First Nation and Klahoose Wilderness Adventures activity and economy are committed to investments in glacier, watershed, and ocean health research to benefit the environment and the overall wellness of the local community.
+In addition, Klahoose First Nation and Klahoose Wilderness Resort activity and economy are committed to investments in glacier, watershed, and ocean health research to benefit the environment and the overall wellness of the local community.